comrade-coop/remotegigs/README.md

 <ul>
 <li>To post a new offer head to the <a href="https://github.com/comrade-coop/remotegigs/issues" target="_blank">issues tab </a>and create a new issue;</li>
 <li>For what is considered a quality job offer please follow this template;</li>
 <li>Labels attached to offers (issues) allow developers to filter them based on their personal interests.
-You can see the agreed upon label convention here;</li>
+You can see the agreed upon label convention <a href="https://stackoverflow.com/tags " target="_blank">here</a>;</li>
-<li>To gather ideas from previous job posts visit the job board here.</li>
+<li>To gather ideas from previous job posts visit the job board <a href="https://github.com/comrade-coop/remotegigs/issues" target="_blank">here</a>.</li>
 </ul>

-Important: Please note that we want job offers (issues) to uphold certain standards for the community of developers to find them useful.
-To comply with those standards, we reserve the right to remove offers that we find misleading or lack credibility.
+<i>Important: Please note that we want job offers (issues) to uphold certain standards for the community of developers to find them useful.
+To comply with those standards, we reserve the right to remove offers that we find misleading or lack credibility.</i>

 If you have any suggestions or questions please write to us at contact(@)comradecoop.com